blakerscott/php_codeReview_week4/README.md

 ### Description

-This is an application for a hair salon.
-It provides a graphical user interface to allow the salon owner to create, read, update and destroy a record for each stylist at the salon.
-It also allows the owner to create, read, update and destroy a record for each of the stylist's clients.
+This is an application for a shoe store database.
+It provides a graphical user interface to allow a user create, read, update and destroy a record for each shoe store.
+The user can also create and read shoe brands.
+It also allows the user to take advantage of a many to many relationship between stores and brands.

 ### Known Bugs